 One of the major benefits of online shopping is that you can easily compare prices and quotes from a variety of sources to make sure you are getting a good deal.

 Many clothing hire companies will also offer a discount if you book online rather than by phone or in person, so check local providers websites before taking a trip to get kitted out.

-You should also check dedicated wedding websites such as Confetti website as well as more traditional department stores to get prices for all the little extras you want for your big day.
+You should also check dedicated wedding websites such as Confetti where multiple suppliers are listed as well as more traditional department stores to get prices for all the little extras you want for your big day.